-You will recall that I recently recorded a video on the possibility of reform in divorce law.
-This was following a recent case of Owens v Owens which was, at the time of recording the video, being decided in the Supreme Court.
-We now have judgment of the case.
-The court have ruled that the 68 year old wife who had been in a loveless marriage for many, many years, must remain married to her husband despite wanting to divorce him based on his alleged unreasonable behaviour.
+There is a need to reform divorce laws to enable parties to divorce on a no-fault basis.
+In the case of Owens vs Owens, the court ruled that the 68-year-old wife who had been in a loveless marriage for many, many years, must remain married to her husband despite wanting to divorce him based on his alleged unreasonable behaviour.

-You will note from looking at my recent video that she had filed her Petition on the grounds of unreasonable behaviour, meaning that she had to blame her husband for the breakdown of the marriage and blame him for why the marriage had broken down irretrievably.
-The problem for her was that he had defended it and he had argued that he was not to blame for the breakdown of the marriage and the courts have agreed with him.
+In the case of Owens vs Owens, Mrs Owens had filed for Petition on the grounds of unreasonable behaviour, meaning that she had to blame her husband for the breakdown of the marriage and blame him for why the marriage had broken down irretrievably.
+The problem for her was that he had defended it and he had argued that he was not to blame for the breakdown of the marriage and the courts have agreed with him but also did not feel that the grounds she relied upon in her petition were not sufficiently serious to warrant a breakdown in the marriage.
+Whilst normally the court considers a petition on the basis of unreasonable behaviour to be a subjective test i.e. what each individual found to be unreasonable.

 Whilst the courts agreed that there was a loveless marriage and that the marriage had broken down, they did not agree with the grounds for why the marriage had broken down.
 It is, however, not the court’s decision to change the law on this and to prevent other people from not being able to divorce just like the Petitioner wife in the above case.
 Parliament now needs to consider whether to replace a law which denies people like Mrs Owens any present entitlement to a divorce in these circumstances.
 What is really troubling is that in most circumstances there are children who are suffering as a result of their parents divorcing and yet one parent currently has to blame the other if they have not been separated for more than two years and this creates far more animosity that is unnecessary.